Associate Professor, Psychology

-Brent Dean Robbins, Ph.D. is an associate professor of psychology and coordinator of the psychology program at Point Park.
+Brent Dean Robbins, Ph.D., is an associate professor of psychology and chair of the Department of Humanities and Human Sciences at Point Park University.
 He is editor-in-chief of Janus Head: Journal of Interdisciplinary Studies in Literature, Continental Philosophy, and Phenomenological Psychology, and a recipient of the American Psychological Association's Carmi Harari Early Career Award.
 His published research includes mixed method investigations of emotion, embodiment, and the medicalization of the body in contemporary Western culture, with particular attention to the implications of these findings for the treatment of mental illness.

 Drugging Our Children: How Profiteers are Pushing Antipsychotics on Our Youngest and What We Can Do to Stop It with Sharna Olfman, Ph.D., 2012.